 Swim Site Activation

-Swim Site Framework
+Swimming Site Activation Framework

 There are several characteristics that impact the feasibility and success of a location as an active swimming site.
 To understand the potential for activating swim sites along the river, and what options are available for each specific swim site, a decision framework has been developed.

-Swim Site Feasibility
+Swimming Site Feasibility

 Feasibility criteria are used to determine what type of river site activation options are possible at different sites along the river.
 They include ecological restrictions, boat traffic, water quality, water depth and publicly available land.

-Swim Site Vulnerability
+Swimming Site Vulnerability

 Vulnerability criteria are used to determine the risk at a site when considering activation.
 They are broadly based on the Guidelines for Managing Risks in Recreational Waters and include water quality, water clarity, river dynamics, river bed physical hazards, river bed and edge characteristics and heritage.
 To explore this risk in more detail, Royal Life Saving has conducted detailed risk assessments at two representative swimming sites along the river – Little Coogee and Kissing Point Park.

-Swim Site Desirability
+Swimming Site Desirability

 Desirability relates to urban form elements which impact the overall swim site appeal and how often people are likely to visit and spend time at the site.
 Desirability characteristics include access and movement, adjacent open space, natural environment, built form and aesthetics, governance and implementation and community demand.